Do Inuit Hunters Threaten Whale Populations?

-The model needed a probabilistic risk analysis of the uncertainties that are inevitably substantial when estimating whale populations in the remote Arctic Ocean.
-"I considered @Risk [a spreadsheet add-in for Monte Carlo simulation], but I dislike spreadsheet models, because they're confusing and it's easy to make mistakes" said Pierre Richard.
-"Analytica is so much easier to use than spreadsheets.
+“Analytica is so much easier to use than spreadsheets.
 The brilliant thing is its influence diagrams.
 First you build a model graphically, and then fill in the details.
-I like to do everything in Analytica because it has so much more flexibility.
-I am not an expert in programming and statistics.
-Another reason I like Analytica is that I get a powerful tool, and I don't have to write code."
+I like to do everything in Analytica because it has so much more flexibility.”

-M. Richard has developed a series of Analytica models of whale population dynamics.
+M. Richard developed a series of Analytica models of whale population dynamics.
 They take as inputs the mean and variance of populations, estimated from aerial surveys over samples of whale habitat, corrected for uncertain biases in visibility from survey aircraft and the percentage of whales on the surface.

 The original model, built with assistance of Dr. Richard Sonnenblick of Enrich Consulting, uses a stage-based Markov model with matrices of annual transition rates between the stages of neonates, juveniles, young adults, old adults, by sex.

 Richard and his colleagues have pioneered the use of satellite telemetry on beluga to track movement and dive behavior.
 In collaboration with Inuit hunters, they capture beluga alive and tag them with satellite-linked VHF radio transmitters.

 For an analysis of the Eastern Hudson Bay, the authors conclude “a hunting mortality of a few tens per year has a low risk of causing population decline if the gender ratio of the catch is even.
-An uneven gender-ratio favouring males has an even lower risk of population decline.”
+An uneven gender-ratio favoring males has an even lower risk of population decline.”

 Papers describing similar models: